Extensive Reading for English-Language Learners | Page 2

 Email this lesson

-Intensive reading are the typical activities in a reading course based on instructor-assigned materials.
-It focuses on specific content, vocabulary development, reading skills, and so on.
+Intensive reading consists of the typical activities in a reading course and is based on instructor-assigned materials.
+It generally focuses on specific content, vocabulary and reading skills development, and so on.

-Extensive reading, on the other hand, is also necessary for you to improve your reading skills; however, you do not need to be in a course to engage in extensive reading.
-In fact, effective readers read extensively just because they want to stay informed about the world around them.
+Extensive reading, on the other hand, is also necessary for you to improve your reading skills, but you do not need to be in a course to engage in it.

-Continue the lesson or use the buttons below to navigate the lesson.
+Continue the course or use the navigation button below to navigate the course.